CSCAR/workshop-stata-intro/stata_markdown/02-basics.md

 - `log`: Saves a file consisting of everything printed to the Results pane.
 - `putexcel`: Adds to a spreadsheet specific strings or output.
 - `outreg2`: A [user-written](#installing-user-written-commands) command to output the results of a model (e.g. regression) in a clean format.

+^#^^#^^#^ dyndoc

+Version 15 of Stata introduced "dyndoc" which allows you to weave together narrative text and Stata code to produce a high-quality output (html, word or pdf).
+This document is written ([in part](index.html#how-to-use-this-document) in dyndoc.
+It is extremely powerful but is well outside the mandate of this class.
+If you are interested in this functionality, I'd be happy to help.

 ^#^^#^ Updating